cabo/senml-jc/green.md

 * N_symbol_header = 20 with explicit header, 0 with implicit header
 * CR is 1, 2, 3 or 4 for respective coding rates 4/5, 4/6, 4/7 or 4/8

-These calculations are derived from the SX1262 datasheet, section 6.1.4.
-See here: {{SX1262}}
+These calculations are derived from the SX1262 datasheet, section 6.1.4 {{SX1262}}.